Our basic theological statement of what we believe and understand about God can begin with the traditional version of The Apostle’s Creed:

 God, the Holy Spirit, is also one with the Father and the Son who is an equal co-member of the Triune Godhead.
 He is a personal agent that convinces the world of sin, restrains evil in the world, indwells believers, illuminates the Word of God, regenerates the hearts of people and empowers them to pursue lives of holiness.
 God, the Holy Spirit comforts, sustains, and empowers believers in all truth.

 The Bible: The sixty-six books of the Old and New Testament contain the authoritative Word of God inspired by the Holy Spirit and written centuries ago by chosen people of God.
-The Bible is without error in its original manuscripts for faith and practice of that faith.
+The Bible is the inerrant Word of God and infallible for faith and practice of that faith.
 It is completely and authoritatively reliable.
 It is centered on the person and the work of Jesus Christ.
 The Old Testament looks forward to the life, death and resurrection of Christ, where as the New Testament looks back at Christ’s life, death and resurrection.
 The Bible is the living and active Word of God that speaks to the hearts and minds of his people.
 It contains history, prophecy, narratives, prose, poetry, and revelation concerning God and His plan for humankind.
 One cannot pick and choose what to believe or not believe in the Bible.
 It is a collection of writings that are to be taken as a coherent whole.
 It contains the mind and truth of God and should be handled with care.
 It is God’s instruction manual to guide and direct people along their journey of faith.

 Sin: As a result of Adam and Eve’s rebellion in the Garden of Eden, all people have fallen under the curse of death and are natural descendants of Adam, therefore born with a sinful nature.
 Mankind has fallen from righteousness and is inclined to evil.
 All people have fallen short of the glory of God (Romans 3:23) and are deserving of the judgment penalty of death given by a just and holy God.
 The depravity of mankind is the result of Adam’s fall from grace.
 Apart from divine intervention, mankind is incapable of restoring the sinful state of humanity.
 Sin separates people from God and is the result of disobedience.
 Sinful behavior is ever-present in the world today.
 Even in the hearts of regenerated, converted believers, the battle against our sinful nature is always present.